The most common thing I hear from people is “I don’t know how you do it all!” It’s true, I have a pretty remarkably full plate:

 - I single-handedly run Party Plan Divas – the largest online training community for women in the home party plan/ direct sales industry where I have weekly conference calls, exclusive call series, monthly twitter parties, personally coach and train consultants one on one, as well as work with individual companies on their corporate level training and structure.

-- In addition to that I have a blog for that business, The Party Plan Coach, where I am currently running a Holiday Gift Guide where over 40 companies and consultants will be featured along with 38 giveaways.
+- In addition to that, I have a blog for that business, The Party Plan Coach, where I offer free direct sales training, reviews, giveaways, and more.

 - I run this blog – MoscatoMom – where I work with companies like Honda, Dreamworks, Kia, Progressive, and more.
 Plus this is my place to share all of the things I love, places I go, and stuff I don’t screw up in the kitchen!!

 And that is just the “work” list.
-I also am a mother to two daughters with opposite school schedules, wife to a poker pro, mom to five furbabies, and a part of a ridiculously active social life.
-Still I manage to find time to read, work out, tan, go for jogs often, and spend at least one day a week palling around with Trisha in Mobile, and my house is “guest-ready” 99% of the time.
+I also am a mother of two daughters with opposite school schedules, wife to a workaholic, mom to three furbabies, and a part of a ridiculously active social life.
+Still, I manage to find time to read, work out, go for jogs often, and spend at least one day a week palling around with friends, and my house is “guest-ready” 99% of the time.
 Oh, and dinner WILL be on the table every night at 5pm, though I admit sometimes we go out to dinner, but that has way more to do with my poor culinary skills than schedule or time.

 So how do I do it?

 Not just any schedule or a “to do” list.
 A full on, OCD – with a splash of ADD – schedule.
-Check out my Blogging Planner this week – yes, I still use paper!!
-My Blogging Planner actually has everything from my schedule to my post info, PR Reps, Conference details, Brand events… no app is going to touch that.
+Check out my Planner this week – yes, I still use paper!!
+My Planner actually has everything from my schedule to my webinar schedule, post info, PR Reps, Conference details, Brand events, workout schedule… no app is going to touch that.

 Step 1 – What are your “hats”

-First step is to make a list of “hats” that you wear – or what roles/responsibilities you have.
-For instance, my hats (in no particular order) are 1 – Party Plan Divas Coach, 2 – Blogger for MoscatoMom, 3 – Top Mom Blogger coach, 4 – Guilty cook and writer, 5 – Personal/Mom/Wife/Friend.
+The first step is to make a list of “hats” that you wear – or what roles/responsibilities you have.
+For instance, my hats (in no particular order) are 1 – Party Plan Divas Coach, 2 – Blogger for MoscatoMom, 3 – Java Hut owner, 4 – Ghost Writer, 5 – Personal/Mom/Wife/Friend.

 Step 2 – Color Match Your Hats